European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 	- If the advertising token is available, use it to initiate requests for targeted advertising.
 	- If not, either use untargeted advertising or redirect the user to the EUID login with the consent form.

-For intended web integration steps, see [Publisher Integration Guide (Standard)](../guides/publisher-client-side.md).
+For intended web integration steps, see [Client-Side JavaScript SDK Integration Guide](../guides/publisher-client-side.md).

 ### Workflow States and Transitions